Apple MacBook Air 2020 announced with twice the power and a new lower price

 MacBook Air 2020 features

-While the design of the new MacBook Air 2020 remains largely unchanged from the previous model, it now comes with a new and improved Magic keyboard, which first debuted in the MacBook Pro 16-inch of last year.
+While the design of the new MacBook Air 2020 remains largely unchanged from the previous model, it now comes with a new and improved Magic keyboard, which first debuted on last year's MacBook Pro 16-inch.

 With a redesigned scissor mechanism, this keyboard should avoid the issues that plagued previous MacBooks with the older Butterfly keyboard.

-This new keyboard offers 1mm key travel for a responsive feel when typing, and the arrow keys are now in an inverted "T" shape, like on PC keyboards, which makes them more intuitive to use.
+This new keyboard offers 1mm key travel for a responsive feel when typing, and the arrow keys are now in an inverted 'T' shape, as on PC keyboards, which makes them more intuitive to use.

-The MacBook Air 2020 has a unibody design made from 100% recycled aluminum, and comes in three different colors: gold, silver and space gray.
+The MacBook Air 2020 has a unibody design made from 100% recycled aluminum, and comes in three color options: gold, silver and space gray.

 The Thunderbolt 3 ports can also drive up to a 6K external display, which is a first for a MacBook Air.